 These units are great at doing just what the name implies - melting cheese over the top of finished dishes like sandwiches, French onion soup, nachos, and more.
 They can also be used to finish and brown other types of food, from toasting bread, to caramelizing the outside of desserts just before they are served.
 You’ll also find these being used in many restaurants as a plate warmer to heat dishes both before and after plating.
 More

 These are basically a lightweight broiler, which deliver direct, radiant heat from above the cooking racks with a gas burner or electric element.
 Unlike a convection oven, which circulates heated air to cook food, the heat from a top-mounted burner or element is direct, much like the heat from the sun on a sunny summer day.
 This results in the ability to heat the very top layer of food items quickly and intensely, while the inside of the food doesn't continue to cook.
 These units are not used for baking, only finishing.
-Having one of these on hand is good for freeing up other cooking equipment,.

 Adjustable Racks for Precise Control